albertina777/open_bank_consumer_api/README.md

 Open http://localhost:8000/ in a browser

-Credentials can be taken from here
+Credentials can be taken from anywhere
 Credentials can be fetched for authentication from application.yml file